leog7one/thinkalyke/README.md

 # THINKALYKE

-THINKALYKE is a web application that allows you to set up meetups with others than are interested in the same things you are.
-Sometimes you may feel no one understands what you like , but there are always others waiting to talk about what you like as well!
+THINKALYKE is a web application that allows you to set up meetups with others that are interested in the same things you are.
+Sometimes you may feel no one understands what you, but there are always others waiting to talk about what you like as well!
 Great Minds THINKALYKE!

 ## Getting Started